walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

     ?: error("Issuance did not store credentials: $outcome")
 ```

-Exactly one of `offerUrl` or `offerJson` must be provided. `offerJson` is the
+`MobileWalletCredentialOffer.Uri` is used for deep-link / QR offers.
-Credential Offer object from an OpenID4VCI Digital Credentials create request
+`MobileWalletCredentialOffer.InlineJson` is the Credential Offer object from an
+OpenID4VCI Digital Credentials create request (`openid4vci-v1`).
-(`openid4vci-v1` and common aliases).
 On Android, use
 `AndroidDigitalCredentialCreateProvider` to extract that request from Credential
-Manager and `AndroidDigitalCredentialRegistry` to register creation options.
+Manager and `AndroidDigitalCredentialRegistry.registerCreationOptions` to
+advertise issuance capability separately from presentation registry replacement.

 The session contains typed issuer, credential-configuration, and transaction-code
 metadata for review UI.
 For an authorization-code offer, call